Friday 20th April 2018, 9:30am - 4:00pm. Please arrive for registration from 8.45am.

 Over the day you’ll be introduced to mindfulness and compassion practices as well as learning about some of the distinctive Breathworks elements such as the importance of a very systematic approach to mindfulness in daily life and breath-based mindful movement.

-As well as the masterclass content delivered throughout the day, lunch and refreshments are also included in the price.
+As well as the masterclass content delivered throughout the day, a vegetarian lunch and refreshments are also included in the price.
+Please do let us know of any dietary requirements when you book.
 Certificate of attendance with 6 hours CPD will be available on request.

 |St Michael's Hospice Hereford

-There are a limited number of concessionary places at £60, which are available to people in financial hardship.
-As a guide we suggest this applies to people with an income of £15,000 per year or less.
+There is a limited number of concessionary places, which are available to people in financial hardship.
+As a guide we suggest this applies to people with an income of £17,000 per year or less.

 Breathworks Social Value